Setting and Measuring Goals

 Common Pitfalls

 Designing custom measures is difficult and many properties can seem elusive.
 It is tempting to rely on cheap-to-collect but less reliable proxy measures, such as counting the number of messages clients exchange with the chatbot (easy to measure from logs) as a proxy for clients’ satisfaction with the chatbot.
 The temptation to use convenient proxies for difficult-to-measure concepts is known as the streetlight effect, a common observational bias.
 The name originates from the anecdote of a drunkard looking for his keys under a streetlight, rather than where he lost them a block away, because “this is where the light is.”
-Creating good measures can require some effort and cost, but it may be worth it to enable better decisions than possible with ad-hoc measures based on data we already have.
+Creating good measures can require some effort and cost, but it may be worth it to enable better decisions than possible with ad hoc measures based on data we already have.
 Approaches like the Goal-Question-Metric design strategy and critically validating measures can help to overcome the streetlight effect.

 Furthermore, providing incentives based on measures can steer behavior, but they can lead to bad outcomes when the measure only partially aligns with the real goal.
 For example, it may be a reasonable approximation to measure the number of bugs fixed in software as an indicator of good testing practices, but if developers were rewarded for the number of fixed bugs, they may decide to game the measure by intentionally first introducing and then fixing bugs.
 Humans and machines are generally good at finding loopholes and optimizing for measures if they set their mind to it.
-In management, this is known as Goodhart’s law “When a measure becomes a target, it ceases to be a good measure,” and, in machine learning, this is discussed as the alignment problem (see also chapter Safety).
+In management, this is known as Goodhart’s law, “When a measure becomes a target, it ceases to be a good measure.”
+In machine learning, this is discussed as the alignment problem (see also chapter Safety).
 Setting goals and defining measures can set a team on a joint path and foster communication, but avoid using measures as incentives.

 Summary

-To design a software product and its machine learning components, it is a good idea to start with understanding the goals of the system, including the goals of the organization building the system, the goals of users and other stakeholders, and the goals of the ML and non-ML components that contribute to the system goals.
-In setting goals, providing measures that help us evaluate to what degree goals are met or whether we are progressing toward those goals is important, but can be challenging.
+To design a software product and its machine-learning components, it is a good idea to start with understanding the goals of the system, including the goals of the organization building the system, the goals of users and other stakeholders, and the goals of the ML and non-ML components that contribute to the system goals.
+In setting goals, providing measures that help us evaluate to what degree goals are met or whether we are progressing toward those goals is important, but it can be challenging.

 In general, measurement is important for many activities when building software systems.
 Even seemingly intangible properties can be measured (to some degree, at some cost) with the right measure.
 Some measures are standard and broadly accepted, but in many cases we may define, operationalize, and validate our own.
 Good measures are concrete, accurate, and precise and fit the purpose for which they are designed.